 After the release of a Live CD with Tchaikovsky "Souvenir de Florence", Dvorak 1st piano quintet and Lysight 3 Croquis for string quintet (World Premiere), the Ensemble Mendelssohn came back to recording recently with a CD Dedicated to new works by Israeli composer Anna Segal (published by Harp&Co), and with clarinettist Aysegül Kirmanoglu, the Ensemble Mendelssohn recorded the complete works for clarinet and string by Mozart.

 Upcoming projects includes bringing out an unknown aspect of the repertoire for string quintets 2 violas by Beethoven, including a complete cycle of period transcriptions for the 250th anniversary of his birth.
-Another project around the concept of the memory will see the creation of several new works for piano quintets, performance scheduled in 2021-22.
+Another project around the concept of the memory will see the creation of several new works for piano quintets.